cloud8421/The-Cooking-Geek/articles/2011-05-05-writing-on-the-ipad.markdown

 </div>

 Aside from the main font and the typography (they're both great), there are a few touches that make it extremely powerful:

 - Additional keyboard buttons.
 There's a bit of a price to pay in terms of screen estate, but these buttons really speed up a lot the writing process, especially when it comes to navigating back and forth and managing parentheses (open and close with a single button).
 Commonly used punctuation is also there to help.
-- estimated reading time: I was familiar with word count, which is something that really has a meaning in a print world.
+- Estimated reading time: I was familiar with word count, which is something that really has a meaning in a print world.
 On the web, word count may have a meaning in terms of ranges of content types, but it's a notion that is less useful than reading time.
 Some topics are best written about in a short post, some require some serious digging to be digested.

 In any case, I've found myself using the iPad for writing more than I thought, even when I could use a full size keyboard with my Mac.
 I'm pretty sure it's also some sort of temporary separation from my primary work tool: shifting from the Mac to the iPad for a limited amount of time has a positive effect on my mind, it makes me focus on writing because I'm doing something more than firing up my writing tool of choice.
 I feel obliged to produce something valuable.